jmillpps/reality/README.md

 - **Partices**—the evolving relational units that stabilize into observable structures.
 - **Perticles**—the constraints that determine what interactions persist.

 From these alone, all physics must follow.
+Partices and Perticles do not act independently; rather, they shape each other continuously.
+Partices, as units of relation, define how interactions stabilize momentarily, while Perticles, as probabilistic constraints, select which interactions remain stable over time.
+Together, their mutual influence dynamically shapes the very rules by which physics operates.

 ## **What Comes Next: The Last Remaining Assumptions**
 If all reality is interaction, then the final step is to remove our last remaining assumptions: